 The 2023 conference will be presented in a hybrid format.
-Most sessions will take place in person, and some will take place online.
+For those unable to attend in person, a virtual program is available.
 Some sessions may be recorded and added to the CASLT Learning Centre, enabling asynchronous as well as synchronous conference participation.

 Time & Date